So far we have seen that:

 Many centuries later the writer of the Letter to the Hebrews explains (in chapters 9 & 10) that the animal sacrifices written about in Leviticus were just a type or foreshadowing of Christ’s sacrifice.
 They had no power to remove sin – the barrier between us and God’s presence – but Jesus’ sacrifice does.

 So now we come to God our Father through Jesus and the first thing to know and remember is that there has been a bloody sacrifice to enable us to do that.
-We don’t need the animal sacrifices but we as sure as Hell need His perfect redemption.
+We don’t need the animal sacrifices but we sure need His perfect redemption.
 Without it we can’t even start to come to God.

 The recent US NFL controversy brings up that old problem about a Christian’s submission to civil authority.
 On the one hand Romans 13:1-7 is very clear: